Marloxo/Tower-Defense-Game/Documentation/Guide.md

 - After that, we edit `GameManager` script by adding new function `WinLevel()` which will load the next level and increase **levelReached**.
 - Finally, we Fix bug with calculating **enemiesAlive** to prevent win the level before killing all enemies and we do that by setting **enemiesAlive** equal to `Wave.count`.

+## 28. Stage twenty eight:
+Let's create some cool UI for when the player beats a level.

+- First of all, we start by creating `CompleteLevel` then we need to separate *Rounds number* to separated object to avoid duplication
+  So we create `RoundsSurvived` Script and move the `OnEnable()` method from `GameOver` script then we create new method called `AnimateText` to animate the Rounds number.
+- Then we create new script `CompleteLevel` which will be responsible to handle buttons click.
+- Finally, we fix some bugs starting by counting down **enemiesAlive** in `TakeDamage()` in `Enemy` script what happened is that destroy GameObject take sometimes to destroy GameObject which produce another call from update method and call the `Die()` method again, we simply fix that by adding `isDead` variable to check if GameObject already dead or not.